 These Socrates’ very counter-democratic and counter-egalitarian assumptions, which solidify the cornerstones of Kallipolis, percolate throughout his discourse and make Socrates’ thought very controversial in our age of democratic regime.
-(Lane, 2007, p. xxvi) Repeatedly, we need to be aware of the ancient notion of ‘Kingship Proper’ (‘Aristocracy Proper’) as a virtuous and non-exploitative type of dictatorship governed by highly educated rulers with his ‘Reason’ and congenitally superior virtue.
+(Lane, 2007, p. xxvi) Repeatedly, we need to be aware of the ancient notion of ‘Just Kingship/Aristocracy’ as a virtuous and non-exploitative type of dictatorship governed by highly educated rulers with his ‘Reason’ and congenitally superior virtue.

 Thus, in Kallipolis, Philosopher Kings and his Auxiliaries (police, warriors, and administrations) (Plato, 414 b)—collectively called ‘Guardians’—are selected through stringent screening process: first, they are screened out of highly educated virtuous men, who have mastered truth and reasoning (philosophy), with high moral dispositions.

-Here are two primary requirements among many that Socrates demands ‘Philosopher Kings’: they have to thrive through strict philosophical education; they have to prove his congenital integrity and supreme virtue under any adversary and seductive conditions.
-And, to the Auxiliaries, Socrates demands, they go through strict education and attain self-controlled spirited indignation to protect ‘psychic harmony and happiness of society’.
+Here are two primary requirements among many that Socrates demands ‘Philosopher Kings’: they have to thrive through strict philosophical education; they have to demonstrate his congenital integrity and supreme virtue under any adversary and seductive conditions.
+And, to the Auxiliaries, Socrates demands, they go through strict education and attain self-control over their spirited indignation to protect ‘the common good’ of the society.
 In this passage, Socrates promotes gender equality: women who demonstrated excellence in merits and virtues should also participate in the Guardians of Kallipolis.

 In a way, Socrates contemplates his ‘Just Society’ as a highly meritocratic paradigm, which is not hereditary at all: a very dynamic caste system of strict moral value hierarchy, or non-hereditary aristocracy which is ruled solely by their excellence in merits and virtues.
 In a way, Socrates portrayed Philosopher Kings as enlightened ones and most of the public as those who are cognitively too impaired to see the truth and attain wisdom.
 In addition, as described below, the most stringent restraints are imposed on the Guardians, both the Philosopher King’ and ‘the Auxiliaries’, but not on the ordinaries.

-Overall, Socrates’ Kallipolis is a non-exploitative ‘Kingship Proper’ (‘Aristocracy Proper’) governed by excellence in merits and virtues (‘Reason’), in which the ‘psychic harmony and happiness of society’ is maintained.
+Overall, Socrates’ Kallipolis is a non-exploitative ‘Just Kingship/Aristocracy’ governed by excellence in merits and virtues (‘Reason’) in pursuit of the common good.

 Economy of Kallipolis

-In terms of wealth distribution, Socrates—in order to craft the maximum integrity of the ruling class—engineered an institutional framework to remove the source of moral depravation among them.
+Socrates—in order to craft the maximum integrity of the ruling class—engineered an institutional framework to remove the sources of moral depravation.
 He does so by prohibiting the Philosopher King and his Auxiliaries of Kallipolis from owning properties and having private family life.
 Especially, the prohibition of property ownership among the ruling class reveals Socrates’ awe of private pursuit of wealth, which could lead to corruption.
 In this sense, in Kallipolis, the ruling class are far more severely restrained than the public.
 No property and no family life characterize the life of the ruling class.